hed-standard/hed-specification/docs/source/03_HED_formats.md

 When used with a value, the tag term is followed by a slash, followed by a value.

-**HED parsers assume that units are separated from values by a single blank unless the unit has the `unitPrefix` attribute.**
-Units with the `unitPrefix` attribute, such as `$`, appear before the value.

-Neither a placeholder nor its direct parent tag  may not be extended in any other way.
+A placeholder or its direct parent tag  may not be extended in any other way.
 Thus, tags that have placeholder children cannot be extended even if they inherit an `extensionAllowed` attribute from an ancestor.
 The parsers treat any child of these tags as a value substituted for the